darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 Filter the images shown in the lighttable view and filmstrip panel using image attributes.
 This set of filtered images is known as a _collection_.

-All images imported into darktable are stored in darktable's library database, along with attributes describing each image.
+Importing images into darktable stores information about them (filename, path, Exif data, data from XMP sidecar files etc.) in darktable's library database.
 A collection may be  defined by applying filtering rules to these attributes, thus creating a subset of images to display in the lighttable view and the filmstrip module.

 The default collection is based on the _film roll_ attribute and displays all images of the last imported or selected film roll.